succinctlabs/op-succinct/book/advanced/prove-scripts.md

 ### When to Use Aggregation

-Aggregation is useful when you need to:
-- Reduce on-chain verification costs by combining multiple range proofs into one proof
+Aggregation reduces on-chain verification costs by combining multiple range proofs into a single proof.
-- Prove larger block ranges by aggregating individual range proofs from different time periods
-- Combine proofs from different proving sessions into a single proof for batch submission

 > **Note:** All range proofs must be generated in compressed mode for aggregation.
 The prove scripts handle this automatically.